 Diet – This plays a huge role in cavity prevention.
 Keep your teeth strong by eating fresh fruits and vegetables, and foods with a lot of protein, fiber, and calcium.
 You are more likely to be prone to cavities if you have a sweet tooth.
 Frequent snacking on starchy and sugary foods leaves acids on the teeth.
 To minimize your risk of cavities, cut back on sugary drinks like energy drinks, juices, and sodas.
 Skip the snacks, sweets, and candies.
 Drink a lot of water instead.

-Brush often – Yes, brushing your teeth remains to be the simplest, yet most effective way to ward off cavities.
+Brush often – Yes, it is the simplest, yet the most surefire way to ward off cavities.
 Brush before bed and after every meal.
-Brushing before bed is particularly important because letting those bacteria linger on your teeth overnight can allow enamel-damaging acid to form.
+It is especially important to brush your teeth before going to bed.
+You don’t want those nasty bacteria to linger in your mouth and damage your enamel!

 Keep your dental appointments – About 23% of American adults between the ages of 20 and 64 have untreated cavities.
 Do yourself a favor and keep those dental appointments!
 At your visit, your dentist will take X-rays and examine your entire mouth.
 She will check for gum disease and cavities to identify whether you need additional treatment.
 Some common cavity-fighting treatments are dental sealants and cleanings.

 If it’s been a while since your last dental appointment, it’s time to schedule a visit to your local dentist in Dallas.
-During your visit, we will also give you advice on how to prevent cavities by taking charge of your oral hygiene at home.
+During your visit, we will also give you advice on how to keep cavities at bay by practicing good oral hygiene home.
 We hope to see you soon!